SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Events/RotationChange/README.md

 #Rotate Change event

-This sample demonstrate how invoke RotateChanging and RotateChanged event.
-The RotateChanging event is invoke while rotating the elements in the diagram.
-The RotateChanged event is invoke when the element’s rotate angle has changed in the diagram.
+This sample demonstrates how to invoke the RotateChanging and RotateChanged events.
+The RotateChanging event is invoked while rotating the elements in the diagram.
+The RotateChanged event is invoked when the element’s rotate angle has changed in the diagram.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/events?theme=fluent